cdap-guides/cdap-etl-guide/StreamToImpala/README.rst

 Batch CDAP Stream to Impala Application Configuration
 =====================================================

-The built-in ``cdap-data-pipeline`` system artifact can be used to create an data pipeline that reads from a Batch Source and persists it to a Sink.
+The built-in ``cdap-data-pipeline`` system artifact can be used to create a data pipeline that reads from a Batch Source and persists it to a Sink.
 In this example, we will read events from a Stream in batch and use a TPFS Sink to make the data queryable by Impala.